NaAlSi3O8/dash/doc/build-osx.md

 ------------------------
 You can ignore this section if you are building `allgamescoind` for your own use.

-allgamescoind/allgamescoin-cli binaries are not included in the Dash-Qt.app bundle.
+allgamescoind/allgamescoin-cli binaries are not included in the Allgamescoin-Qt.app bundle.

-If you are building `allgamescoind` or `Dash Core` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `allgamescoind` or `Allgamescoin Core` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: